Disney in a MinuteWalt Disney World (FL)

 Your only recourse from having someone step into your room is to use your internal door latch.
 They may knock loudly and repeatedly, but you won’t be surprised if you’re undressed and the door is latched.
 If you have concerns about whether the party at your door really is hotel staff, you can call the hotel front desk to confirm this while your door is latched.
 Additionally, if you’re planning to leave a minor in your room, you should discuss what to do if they experience a room check when they’re alone.

 While this all sounds like a lot, and not in a good way, there are solid reasons why Disney conducts room checks.
 The practice was started following the 2017 shooting in Las Vegas where a gunman was able to stockpile weapons in his hotel room.
 Hotels in tourist areas like Disney World have also been home to nefarious acts such as child trafficking.
-The wellness checks are in place to protect you and all guests from criminal acts like these.
+The wellness checks are in place to protect you and all guests from criminal acts like these, and this is a common practice in hotels that isn’t limited to Disney.

 You May Also Like...